osohq/oso/docs/content/any/guides/data_filtering_next/index.ruby.md

 Some Polar expressions are not supported. `not`, `cut` and `forall` are not allowed in policies that want to use data filtering.
 Numeric comparisons with the `<` `>` `<=` and `>=` are not currently supported either.

+Currently the new data filtering preview doesn't support queries where one model (eg. `User`) occurs more than once.
+Consequently relations from a type to itself are also unsupported.
+This limitation will be removed in an upcoming release.